paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 struck out “of a regular or reserve component” after “If a member”.

 2019—Subsec. (b)(1).
 Pub.
 L. 116–92 amended par.
 (1) generally.
 Prior to amendment, par.
 (1) read as follows: “The date on which the member is returned for assignment to other than a medical or patient unit for duty.”